NensiH/UFOs/README.md

 The drawback of this design are:

   1. Filters would be more easier to use if there were drop-down menus availabe for all search box.
-  2. It would be easy for user, if Reset/clear filter button would be closer to filter parameters table.
+  2. It would be easy for user, if Reset/clear filter button would be closer to filter parameters table instead of on the top left corner of the page.